Skip to content

 Native diff editors opened by Difox keep the review panel and selected-hunk marker aligned while you read through the diff.
 When the cursor moves inside a known hunk range, the matching hunk row is revealed and selected in the review panel, and the native diff range marker moves to that hunk without moving focus away from the editor.
 This cursor sync applies to both working-tree and branch commit diffs because they use the same VS Code native diff viewer; it does not apply to ordinary editors or arbitrary VS Code diffs, and the cursor, tree selection, or range marker is not persisted as review state.

-Difox-opened native diff editors also expose current-change actions in the editor title, the command palette, and lightweight CodeLens entries near hunk ranges.
-These actions let you mark the current text hunk reviewed, add a hunk comment, or move to the next unresolved hunk in the current diff file without returning to the review panel.
-They are resolved from the active Difox diff tab and cursor position, so ordinary editors and unrelated VS Code diffs do not become Difox review targets.
+Difox-opened native diff editors also expose current-change actions in the editor title and command palette, plus lightweight CodeLens entries for per-hunk review and comment actions.
+These actions let you mark the current text hunk reviewed, add a hunk comment, copy the current cursor location, or move to the next unresolved hunk in the current diff file without returning to the review panel.
+State-changing hunk actions are resolved from the active Difox diff tab and cursor position, so ordinary editors and unrelated VS Code diffs do not become writable Difox review targets.
+Difox: Copy Current Location copies compact hunk context when the cursor is inside a known hunk, and falls back to a plain file, line, and source context for unchanged lines in a Difox diff or workspace source editor without changing review state.

 Review feedback export